General Information

 Televised Viewing

-The Commencement Morning Exercises and the afternoon Annual Meeting of the Harvard Alumni Association are televised live for guests who are unable to attend these campus events.
+The Commencement Morning Exercises are televised live for guests who are unable to attend these campus events.

 Webcast Viewing

-The live webcast may be viewed via computer from the following Harvard websites:
+The live webcast may be viewed via computer or mobile device by visiting: www.harvard.edu

 Radio Broadcast